 In total, the scheme is estimated to cost £55.7 billion in 2015 prices (including rolling stock).

 Despite enjoying widespread support across all parties in Parliament the scheme remains controversial outside, with disagreements regarding the economic and environmental cases for the scheme.
 Many of those who will be directly affected by the construction of the route are concerned for the future.

 This paper deals with Phase 2a of the HS2 scheme to Crewe.
 The Government announced its preferred route in November 2015.
 It has launched compensation schemes and safeguarded the route.
 The hybrid bill to authorise the works for Phase 2a was published on 17 July 2017.
 It is scheduled to receive Second Reading in the House of Commons on 30 January 2018.

 General background information on the HS2 scheme can be found in RP11/75.

-Maps showing the Parliamentary constituencies through which HS2 runs can be found at the bottom of this page.
+Maps showing the Parliamentary constituencies through which HS2 runs can be found attached to the landing page for this paper.

 Further briefings are available on the Railways Topical Page of the Parliament website.

 Commons Briefing papers SN07082